kasangeri/PositionAwareMerkleTree/README.md

 How does this provide Public verifiability?
-Further Algorithms will be explained
+Further Algorithms needs be explained